Why Would a Scammer Steal Your Child’s Identity?

 - Contact the SSA to check if your child’s SSN has been used elsewhere (such as for taxes, government benefits, or employment).
 If it has, you may be able to change their Social Security number.

 10 Ways To Protect Your Child From Identity Theft

 - Keep your child’s sensitive documents in a secure location

 - Start monitoring your child’s credit and SSN

 - Teach your kids not to overshare online

 - Don’t ignore strange mail in your child’s name

-- Delete personal information off old devices before trashing them
+- Delete personal information off old devices

 - Sign up for family identity theft protection